mozilla-services/autopush-rs/docs/src/development.md

 The following is a brief overview of the steps required to create a "stand alone" environment.

+## Gentle Advice

+Autopush should be built in a real Linux environment.
+It runs on a Debian based OS in production, and, to be honest, is very complicated.
+It has a lot of dependencies for things like SSL and kernel headers that can be weirdly specific.
+While it might be possible to build Autopush on a non-linux system (like Mac or Windows WSL), each alternate system brings it's own special "flavor" that tend to bring angry dragons to the party.

+If you want to fight those dragons, I salute you.
+I, however, gave up and decided to make relative peace with the beasts and have a dedicated Debian flavored Linux box that I build and test on.
+I recommend you do the same.
+Due to a current restriction, you should select "Bookworm" as the latest version as "Trixie" has a kernel header issue that causes a build failure.
+It can be built inside a Virtual Machine, or just a semi-persistent docker image (See the README in `.devcontainer/` for details).
+Often, you can configure those VMs and Docker instances to mount drives meaning that you can use your favorite editor on your favorite system and just do the actual `cargo build` bits inside the sandbox system.
+For super, fun bonus points, you might even be able to use `cargo build --target ___` to build to [a different platform](https://rust-lang.github.io/rustup/cross-compilation.html).
+But, again... potentially angry dragons.

+Needless to say, if you _do_ manage to find a way to build Autopush in an environment like MacOS or WSL, I will be very interested in hearing what grimoire you used.

 ## Pre-requirements

 This tutorial presumes the following items are installed on your system.